Table of contents

 All informations on the EU taxonomy summarised

 The EU taxonomy defines clear environmental targets for companies and helps them to implement them.
 With this regulation, the EU aims to make a significant contribution to environmental protection and increase transparency with regard to environmental investments.
 The regulation was introduced to set uniform standards for environmentally friendly investments and to promote a sustainable economy.
 Companies must already prepare for this now, as the EU taxonomy will be mandatory for all relevant players in the European Union.
 It is becoming increasingly important to report on how companies are achieving their environmental goals and what they are doing to achieve them.
 In this article, we explain the regulation and look at which companies are affected and when they are obliged to report.
 In this blog post, we would like to provide an overview of the taxonomy.
+All informations about the EU taxonomy are summarised and well explained.

 Summary: EU taxonomy at a glance